shimataro/ssh-key-action/README.md

 If the reason is **"I'm not understanding about the function of `known_hosts`"** or **"It's bother to fetch server key"**, you should not omit.
 If **"It is hard to prefetch server key because the server will be created dynamically"**, you can use bastion server.

-By the way, there are some secure methods to SSH without `known_hosts`, such as SSHFP and signed server key.
+**"`known_hosts` is unnecessary because I'm using secure method for SSH, such as SSHFP and signed server key."** — OK, here is a special value to omit `known_hosts`.
-And here is a special value to omit `known_hosts`.
 You should use it ONLY IF you are using secure methods...
 It is `known_hosts: unnecessary`.

 ## License